mattrasto/phase/README.md

 Node groups and link groups are very similar - in fact, the only difference is in the types of style attributes that can be applied (since they are different SVG elements).

-Creating an element group is easy:
+To create an element group:

 ```Javascript
 viz.nodeGroup(groupName, filterer);